LHL-FocusPocus/FocusPocus/README.md

 Hosted at http://focuspocus.netlify.app

-Chrome extension is currently unlisted but can be installed from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/focus-pocus-extension/ognhkeempdpgnfkliplegljejeakonlg).
+Chrome extension is currently undergoing review but can be manually installed [here](https://github.com/LHL-FocusPocus/FocusPocus/releases).

 This app was completed as the Final Project for Lighthouse Lab's Full-Stack Web Development Bootcamp.